basifat/simplecontent/03-content-style-guide.md

 In this post, I’ll show you how to use Postgres’ JSON fields in a Django web application.
 You’ll learn about the differences between json and jsonb, how to query JSON data and some of the drawbacks of storing your data in JSON.*

 ### Use Sub-headings to Structure Your Main Concepts
 Structure your text with sub-headings.
-Add sub-headings to introduce the concepts for every main concept related to your original topic.
+Add sub-headings to introduce every main concept related to your original topic.

 Good: